thibaudcolas/frontend-starter-kit/docs/frontend-launch-checklist.md

 - [ ] Google Tag Manager or Google Analytics are loaded on all pages (but not both).
 - [ ] Check analytics are configured in development with a development property.
-- [ ] Check analytics are configured in production with the production property.
+- [ ] Check analytics are configured in production with the production property on the live site.
 - [ ] Check the relevant client-side interactions are tracked with events.
 - [ ] If relevant, client-side JS errors are logged as [exceptions](https://developers.google.com/analytics/devguides/collection/analyticsjs/exceptions).
 - [ ] Page and event tracking is being displayed correctly in the GA dashboard.